Parking-Master/FPS-X/README.md

 Actual developement on this exciting project will not begin until __June 2024__.

+### ❗ Update: Almost there!
+If you don't know already, actual focused development on FPS-X will begin _June 10th_.
+Next week, development starts!

+If you've been following these updates, you probably know that we've progressively been working on a prototype of what the game will sort-of be like.
+It is going to be an ultra-performant game fit for many more devices than with the previous FPS games.
+It will also feature plenty of misc content and game modes.
+In the mean time, we've also been discovering bugs from all three previous games and finding numerous ways to fix all of them.
+The beta version is located [here](https://parking-master.github.io/FPS-X/beta-1.0.0).

+Can't wait?
+Neither can we!
+We want to make the greatest FPS game in the world, and better yet, make it free + available to play right in your browser.
+This game doesn't have an official release date yet, but the release date will be revealed sometime in July or August.
+The game should be done and available by October or November though.
+It's annoying that it won't be released for quite a while, but just remember, quality takes time.

 ### ❗ Update: Beta 1.0.0 released!
 Today (4/17/24) we released the first ever prototype version of FPS-X. Some users report that it runs pretty smoothly on Macbook Pros, iPad Pros, and some iMacs.
 It also has a touch screen UI that was imported from the last game (FPS3), but the controls have been updated a little.